marojenka/tslime.vim/README.md

 Code may be  ugly but simple.
 The following is mostly a reminder for myself.

-I just wanted a simple way to create new pane and send text into it.
-This version does just that.
-It create a pane and allow you to send a line, a paragraph, selected lines or a while file to new pane.
-There is no check if we are inside tmux session, no control over pane's death, no way to connect to existing pane.
+If there is just one pane then create and connect to it otherwise your vim would be connected to the last used pane.
+You might send a line, paragraph, selection or whole file to a another pane.

 Bindings: `<leader>t` + mnemonic letters.
  + `let g:tslime_create_pane = '<leader>tc'`  -- create a pane.